 About Adam Wilhelm

-A hands-on collaborator, Adam Wilhelm engages organizational leadership and volunteers and translates their visions into implementable activities for fundraising staff.
+A hands-on collaborator, Adam Wilhelm engages organizational leadership and Boards and translates their visions into implementable activities for fundraising teams.
 Throughout his career, he has demonstrated consummate skill in a variety of areas, including:

-- Helping clients secure major gifts in support of their missions
+- Helping clients secure transformational gifts in support of their missions

 - Increasing efficiencies across development operations